jubatus/website/source/en/quickstart.rst

   $ ./waf build
   $ sudo ./waf install

-As this is a minimal build (see ``./waf configure --help`` for other options available), some features like clustering and feature extraction plugins are not available.
+As this is is a minimal configuration (see ``./waf configure --help`` for other configuration options available), some features like clustering and feature extraction plugins are not available.

 Other Environments
 ~~~~~~~~~~~~~~~~~~